Watching Dolphins in Inverness

 Dolphin spotting near Inverness

 There are many reasons to visit the wonderful city of Inverness, from our outstanding beaches to striking Highland scenery.
 Somewhat less well-known, perhaps, is the fact that we can also claim to be one of the best places in the UK to spot dolphins in their natural habitat.
-From dedicated sea life centres, to unique viewpoints on our long coastline, there are plenty of exciting opportunities to discover these fabulous animals for yourself.
+From unique viewpoints along the long coastline to dedicated boat trips.
+There are plenty of exciting opportunities for dolphin spotting in and around Inverness.

-Chanonry Point is a short spit of land that extends into the sea at Moray Firth, and from this location you have a high-probability of catching sight of bottlenose dolphins at play.
+Chanonry Point is a short spit of land that extends into the sea at Moray Firth.
+And from this location you have a high-probability of catching sight of bottlenose dolphins at play.
 While there are family pods living here all year round, your best chance of seeing them gets higher in summertime, when their food supplies are more plentiful closer to land.
-While you’re here, you might spot some grey seals and porpoises too, and we love the idea of taking a picnic for a relaxing afternoon lunch while you wait to spot the tell-tale leap of the pod leaders as they head to and from the open sea.
+While you’re here, you might spot some grey seals and porpoises too.
+We love the idea of taking a picnic for a relaxing afternoon lunch, while you wait to spot the tell-tale leap of the pod leaders as they head to and from the open sea.

-While land-based watching is possible on the coastlines around Inverness, the only way to get a really good close-up of these fascinating animals is by booking dolphin-watching trips in Inverness by local boat.
-There are several experienced and licensed operators based in the city, and they make a perfect excuse for booking a short break in Scotland.
-There’s nothing quite like the excitement of a fast rib ride out to sea to catch up with these swift animals, except perhaps a gentle cruise that takes in the scenery as well.
+While land-based watching is possible on the coastlines around Inverness, the only way to get a really good close-up of these fascinating animals is by booking a local dolphin-watching trip by boat.
+There are several experienced and licensed operators based near Inverness.
+Such as Dolphin Spirit and EcoVentures.